 Through a blend of language learning, Indigenous peoples' knowledge, and other multi-disciplinary courses, Bachelor of Arts in Indigenous Studies equips you to address the challenges Indigenous communities are facing.

-UFV's two-year Aboriginal Culture and Language Support (ACLS) diploma is designed to provide you with the knowledge, skills, and perspectives required for employent as an Aboriginal support worker in both public or First Nation-operated band schools
+UFV's one-year Indigenous Studies certificate is designed to provide you with the knowledege, skills, and perspecitives required for employment as an Education assistant or Aboriginal support worker in the both public or First Nation-operated band schools or with an Indigenous community or organization

 UFV's Modern Languages Institute offers an Intermediate Proficiency associate certificate (12 credits) in Halq'eméylem, the traditional language of the Stó:lō people.